Sayeret Matkal: History

 In 1974, Sayeret Matkal suffered a heavy blow when a failed rescue attempt resulted in the Ma'alot massacre.
 The debacle led to the creation of the Yamam to deal with domestic counter-terrorism/hostage-rescue missions, while Sayeret Matkal would focus on foreign counter-terrorism/hostage-rescue.
-Two years later, on the 4 July 1976, came the unit's most famous mission when it spearheaded Operation Entebbe to rescue hostages held in Uganda by at least six Palestinians and two German terrorists supported by regular Ugandan soldiers.
+Two years later, on 4 July 1976, came the unit's most famous mission when it spearheaded Operation Entebbe to rescue hostages held in Uganda by at least six Palestinians and two German terrorists supported by regular Ugandan soldiers.
 The mission was a resounding success, although there were three hostages killed, as well as the commander of the unit, Lieutenant Colonel Yonatan Netanyahu.

 Although a top-secret unit, Sayeret Matkal had tremendous influence on the IDF.
 It was the original developer of helicopter infiltration techniques in Israel.
 In addition, their extensive use of the Uzi led them to convince Israel Military Industries to produce an Uzi with a folding stock for increased accuracy while maintaining its small frame.
 In 2015, the unit received an honorable mention for its activities during Operation Protective Edge.
+In September 2023, the IDF announced a new pilot program that will allow women to join the unit for the first time, set to start in November 2024.

+In the Gaza war, the unit had reportedly lost at least 11 soldiers and was preparing to liberate hostages captured by Hamas.

+In September 2024, the unit raided an underground Iranian-built precision missile factory near the Syrian city of Masyaf – around 25 miles (40km) north of the Lebanese border.
+Operators roped down from hovering helicopters before engaging in a firefight with Syrian guards at the facility, killing around 18 people.
+The commandos then used explosives to blow up the underground facility – including sophisticated machinery.
+Commandos removed some equipment and documents during the raid.